pingwinekZ/SteamGamesCleaner/README.md

 ## Notes

 - Depot manifests are cached by Steam only for recently accessed/updated games.
 If a game hasn't been updated in a while, its manifests may be missing.
 Try updating the game first.
-- Mod files, Creation Club content, or other user-added files not in manifests will be flagged as extra.
+- Mod files or other user-added files not in manifests will be flagged as extra.
 Move them to a backup location before running the script.
 - The script only removes files, never directories with content.